jinayshah86/notebook/docs/python/logging.md

 in the queue or multiprocessing modules.

 - **NullHandler** instances do nothing with error messages.
-They are used by library developers who want to use logging, but want to avoid the ‘No handlers could be found for logger XXX’ message which can be displayed if the library user has not configured logging.
-See Configuring Logging for a Library for more information.
+They are used by library developers who want to use logging, but want to avoid the '**No handlers could be found for logger XXX**' message which can be displayed if the library user has not configured logging.

 ### Other configuration methods